winkerVSbecks/ngcourse/handout/16-providers.md

 allows us to add configuration methods.
 In this case, let's add a method `.addSection`, which will add a set of states that would all be appended to the same parent, defining a section of the application.
-With this approach, different section of our applcation can define their substates without stomping on each other's states.
+With this approach, different section of our application can define their substates without stomping on each other's states.

 ```javascript